thegands/portfolio-source/_posts/blog/2016-03-09-deploy-sinatra.md

 <hr>

 If your OpenShift application is experiencing gem or dependency issues, first run `bundle install` in your code's local repo.
 Then create an empty file `touch ./.openshift/markers/force_clean_build`.
 Commit and push the changes.
-Pushing your code with the empty file force_clean_build forces OpenShift to run a clean bundle install on your application's gemfile.
+Pushing your code with the empty file <mark>force_clean_build</mark> forces OpenShift to run a clean bundle install on your application's gemfile.

 <hr>